rcanand/mlonm1/README.md

 - 🤗Training, fine tuning, inference on huggingface transformers
 - 🤗 with tensorflow
 - Jax
-- 🤗Diffusers
+- 🤗Diffusers (Note: there were some issues getting stable-diffusion to work)
 - 🤗Accelerators
 - Pytorch lightning
-- Kitchen sink torch stack (with all other common libraries)
+- Kitchen sink 🤗+torch stack (with all other common libraries)
-- haven't really tried many others specifically: parquet, tqdm, boken, ...
+- Kitchen sink 🤗+tensorflow stack
+- Many others to try: spacy, parquet, boto3, tqdm, onnxruntime, statsmodels, xgboost, lightgbm, catboost, bokeh, etc.
+- Combined torch and tensorflow 🤗 kitchen sink stack (is this supported?)